Anywidget Front-End Module (AFM)

 Front-End Module

 The Anywidget Front-end Module is widget front-end code authored by a widget developer.
-It contains the front-end logic of a widget, which is defined by implementing various lifecycle methods to control the widget’s behavior.
-AFM is a web-standard ECMAScript module (ESM) can be authored simply as a text file or generated from a more complex front-end toolchain.
+It contains the front-end logic of a widget, defined by implementing lifecycle hooks that control the widget’s behavior.
+AFM is a web-standard ECMAScript module (ESM) that can be authored as a plain text file or generated from a more complex front-end toolchain.

 Host platform

 The web-based environment in which a widget is embedded.
-It is responsible for loading AFM and calling lifecycle methods with required the platform APIs.
+It is responsible for loading AFM modules and calling their lifecycle hooks with the required platform APIs.

-The anywidget Python library provides the necessary glue code to make all Jupyter-like environments (e.g., Jupyter Notebook, JupyterLab, Google Colab, VS Code) an AFM-compatible host platform.
+The anywidget Python library provides the glue code to make any Jupyter-like environment (Jupyter Notebook, JupyterLab, Google Colab, VS Code) an AFM-compatible host platform.
 The marimo project is an example of a native host platform.

-An Anywidget Front-End Module (AFM) is an ECMAScript module that defines a widget’s behavior through lifecycle methods.
+An Anywidget Front-End Module is an ECMAScript module that defines a widget’s behavior through lifecycle hooks.

 export default {

-// Set up shared state or event handlers.
+// Set up shared state, event handlers, or programmatic exports.

-// Optional: Called when the widget is destroyed.
+// Use `signal` (AbortSignal) for cleanup when the widget is destroyed.

 },